Handcrafted by Indigenous artists who receive 100% of the proceeds.

 CEO and Founder – Manitobah Mukluks

-Each year we partner with CAHRD to provide an education bursary that allows Aboriginal students to attend college or university.
-Together with CAHRD, our hope is to bring self-determination to all Aboriginal people through improved literacy skills and training for new career paths, including working at Manitobah.
+Each year we partner with CAHRD to provide an education bursary that allows Indigenous students to attend college or university.
+Together with CAHRD, our hope is to bring self-determination to all Indigenous people through improved literacy skills and training for new career paths, including working at Manitobah.